-Around a year after Hitler became chancellor, Theodore Abel wanted to know what had motivated so many people to support him.
-After Abel failed to get any of the estimated 850,000 Nazi Party members to agree to an interview, he came up with the idea for a fake competition, where he offered a cash prize to whoever could write the most beautiful, detailed description of why they had joined the Nazi Party.
+Around a year after Hitler became Chancellor, Theodore Abel wanted to know what had motivated so many people to support him.
+After Abel failed to get any of the estimated 850,000 Nazi party members to agree to an interview, he came up with the idea for a fake competition, where he offered 125 Reichsmarks to whomever could write the most beautiful, detailed description of why they had joined the Nazi Party.

 At the time, left-wing groups tried to counter the surge in nationalist support.
 Fights would often break out between Communist Party members and thugs from the Nazi paramilitary wing, the Sturmabteilung (SA), while some more liberal groups called for the boycott of shops owned by Nazi Party members.
 But that only seemed to make Hitler and the Nazis more appealing to many.
 "It was because Adolf Hitler and his party faced so much criticism and resistance among the press that I became particularly interested in joining their movement," wrote a party member named Friedrich Jörns.

-Recently, the German television show Panorama had three actors read out some of the letters, partly to show how the rhetoric used – "old parties," "dreadful press," "poisoner of minds," and "betrayal of the people and fatherland" – is similar to that used by the AfD.
-And the segment proved its point: Those terms are still worryingly relevant almost 85 years after Theodore Abel decided to trick some Nazis into writing their letters.
-Sign up for our newsletter to get the best of VICE delivered to your inbox daily.
+Recently, the German television show Panorama had three actors read out some of the letters, partly to show how the rhetoric used – "old parties", "dreadful press", "poisoner of minds", "betrayal of the people and fatherland" – is similar to that used by the AfD.
+And the segment proved its point: those terms are still worryingly relevant almost 85 years after Theodore Abel decided to trick some Nazis into writing their letters.